 Using ultrashort electron bursts, Germán Sciaini develops state-of-the-art instrumentation to study dynamics and molecular structure with atomic spatial resolution.
-His research will revolutionize our understanding of physics, chemistry and biology.

 Fish and aquatic organisms respond dramatically when exposed to contamination in the environment.
 Mark Servos uses these organisms to identify the highest risk contaminants and develops new technologies and approaches to clean up sensitive ecosystems.

 University of Waterloo recognizes exceptional achievement and pre-eminence in a variety of fields through its University Research Chairs Program.

 NSERC Industrial Research Chairs

 The Natural Sciences and Engineering Research Council (NSERC) Industrial Research Chairs (IRC) Grants are designed to develop research programs within high-demand industries and provide enhanced training for researchers through interactions with industry.